mvolkmann/blog/src/hyperscript.md

 \_hyperscript was created by Carson Gross who also created
 {% aTargetBlank "https://htmx.org", "HTMX" %}.
-As of December 2023 it had not yet reached version 1.0.
+As of March 2024 it had not yet reached version 1.0.

 ## Installing